RobTillaart/LC7822/README.md

 #### Should

-- add examples
+- add examples (or document them).
-  - performance sketch
   - array sketch
+  - use as a fast I2C switch?
+  - use for light in a car (left/right blink)
+  - audio muting
+  - use as double pole switch, (disconnect 100%)

 #### Could

 - add error handling
 - add defaults for some parameters?
 - check address ranges (how for all)
+  - idea **bool begin(bool highBit = true)** no check needed.

 #### Wont